IBM/zvm_ansible_collection/README.md

 ## design

-the sample playbooks are at https://github.ibm.com/rjbrenn/zvm_ansible
+This repo is just the collection of modules.
+The sample playbooks are at https://github.com/IBM/zvm_ansible

 these modules are kinda a 1:1 wrapper around a pair of create/delete SMAPI calls